w3f/polkadot-wiki/docs/general/glossary.md

 ## Statemint

-A common good parachain is used for asset management.
+A system parachain used for asset management.
 The Kusama version is called Statemine; the Westend version is called Westmint.

 ## Substrate

 A modular framework for building blockchains.
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using Substrate.
 Chains built with Substrate will be easy to connect as parachains.

+## System Parachains

+Parachains that are part of the Polkadot core protocol.
+These are allocated a parachain execution core by governance rather than auction.

 ## Tabling